Dynamic Discounting and Budgeting Season

 • Static Discounting: This is the traditional, fixed-term discount model (e.g., 2% discount if paid within 10 days, otherwise the full amount is due in 30 days).
 It is less flexible than dynamic discounting and requires a more rigid payment schedule to capture the savings.

 • Invoice Factoring: In this model, a supplier sells their invoices to a third-party factoring company at a discount in exchange for immediate cash.
 The factoring company then takes on the responsibility of collecting the full payment from the buyer.
-This is a financing solution for the supplier, and while it helps their cash flow, the costs are often much higher than dynamic discounting.
+This is a financing solution for the supplier, and while it helps their cash flow, the costs are often much higher than those of dynamic discounting.

 • Supply Chain Finance: This is a buyer-led program where a third-party financier pays the supplier early at a discounted rate, and the buyer then repays the financier on the original due date.
 This is a powerful tool, but it’s often more complex to implement and typically reserved for a company’s largest vendors.